Artur Beterbiev: Beterbiev vs. Browne

 On 20 August 2021, Beterbiev was ordered by the WBC to make a mandatory title defense against Marcus Browne.
-The two camps failed to come to terms during the allowed negotiation period, which prompted the WBC to call for a purse bid, which was won by Beterbiev's Top Rank, who offered $1 005 000 for the rights to promote the fight, while their bidding rivals TGB Promotions offered $1 000 001.
-Beterbiev's second unified title defense was booked for 17 December 2021, and took place at the Bell Centre in Montreal, Quebec, Canada.
-Beterbiev began to take over the bout from the fourth round onward, during which he suffered a bad cut from an accidental clash of heads, and won the fight by a ninth-round technical knockout.
+The two camps failed to come to terms during the allowed negotiation period, which prompted the WBC to call for a purse bid, which was won by Beterbiev's Top Rank, who offered $1,005,000 for the rights to promote the fight, while their bidding rivals TGB Promotions offered $1,000,001.
+Beterbiev’s guaranteed purse was $696,150, while Browne was guaranteed $298,350.
+The remaining $110,500 (10%) was to be witheld and later awarded to the winner, as per WBC rulings.
+It was announced his second unified title defense would take place on 17 December, at the Bell Centre in Montreal, Quebec, Canada on ESPN+.
+In preparation for the fight, Browne moved to Dallas to train with world renowned trainer Derrick James.
+At the weigh in, Beterbiev came in at 175 pounds, after initially weighing in at 175.2 pounds, over the limit.
+He was given two hours to lose the excess weight.
+Browne weighed 174.6 pounds at his first attempt.